Present work - -

 Metal-free applications of diaryliodonium salts

-We have recently developed several practical one-pot protocols towards diaryliodonium salts starting from aryl iodides and arenes.
+We have developed several practical one-pot protocols towards diaryliodonium salts starting from aryl iodides and arenes.
 The oxidant of choice is mCPBA, which rapidly oxidizes the aryl iodide to iodine(III) intermediate.
 In the presence of an acid, the arene subsequently attacks this intermediate to form the diaryliodonium salt.
 The anion has an effect on the solubility and reactivity of the salt, and it is therefore of interest to develop routes to salts containing various anions.

 When triflic acid (TfOH) is added to the reaction, diaryliodonium triflates are obtained in high yields, without the need for an anion exchange step.
 The reaction is fast and has a big substrate scope, leading to both symmetric and unsymmetric salts.